 How to Incorporate Scandinavian Design

 That being said, interior design is less focused on individual pieces than the overall philosophy that ties a room together.
 Here are some of the ways you can incorporate the Scandinavian look and feel into your own home.

+If you’re constructing a new home, ensure plenty of windows to let in sunshine.
+Choose natural wood embellishments, furniture and cabinets, or stick with neutral colors like gray, beige and white.
 Don’t forget to include plenty of greenery for a pop of color that pairs well with an earthy aesthetic.

 Beauty and Functionality

 Scandinavian design isn’t intended to be stark, empty or lifeless, but rather a mix of beauty and functionality.
 Instead of packing a room with items, this style encourages a place to live and enjoy everyday life.

 Consider the way you use the spaces you want to change.
 How do you use it now, and how do you plan to use it in the future?
 Do rarely-used items or furniture occupy your space?
 Intentionality is a fundamental philosophy in Nordic homes, and it can take you far when incorporating Scandinavian decor into your home.

 Textiles like rugs, window treatments, upholstery and blankets are common features in Scandinavian homes.
 Layered fabrics and textures are key components of the Scandinavian style.

 Leather is a popular textile in Scandinavian design, grounding soft, smooth colors with earthy texture.
 Cow or sheep hides, linen and hemp are great textiles that add depth to a space.

 Because this style emphasizes organic and natural elements, many of these homes incorporate plants and warm-toned metals like copper for an earthy color scheme.
 Other accents like mirrors and glass furniture also set the tone for a Scandinavian aesthetic.